 Staying Completely Legal: CBD from Hemp Plants and the Farm Act

 In December of 2018, the House and Senate passed – and President Trump signed – the new 2018 Farm Act.
 (1)

-While still considered a Schedule 1 Controlled Substance by the DEA, CBD is considered same as any other agricultural commodity from a federal viewpoint, making it legal to grow and purchase in the United States.
+While still considered a Schedule 1 Controlled Substance by the DEA, CBD is considered the same as any other agricultural commodity from a federal viewpoint, making it legal to grow and purchase in the United States.

-It also provides farmers who cultivate hemp the water rights and other grants, marketing, research and insurance that would be expected of other growers of other crops.
+It also provides farmers who cultivate hemp their water rights and other grants, marketing, research and insurance that would be expected of other growers of other crops.